Notifications

 Status: The original study was completed in January 2007.
 A supplementary study to map additional flood inundation scenarios along the Oldman River through Lethbridge based on hydraulic model results from the original study was completed in March 2017.

-• Lower Edmonton Flood Hazard Study
+• Marten Beach Flood Study

-Status: The study was completed in June 1994.
+Status: The study was completed in October 2023, and was finalized on September 23, 2024.

 • Manning Flood Hazard Study